 Music doesn’t need thought.
 It is innately powerful in its ability to galvanize emotions.

-As Oliver Sachs demonstrated, music is therapy; familiar sounds trigger memory and can help people feel like their former selves.
+Familiar sounds can trigger memory in Alzheimer’s patients to help them feel like their former selves.

 There’s something instinctive about music that tugs directly at the heart.
 It needs little if no processing.
-Even a plant doesn’t need a mind to dance toward the sun, so to do the ears.
+As the plants tilt toward the sun, so to do the ears.